Philippines' Next Top Model: Format

 Each season of Philippines' Next Top Model has 13 episodes per cycle and starts with 12–14 contestants.
 Contestants are judged weekly on their overall appearance, participation in challenges, and best shot from that week's photoshoot.
 A contestant is eliminated every episode, though in rare cases a double elimination or non-elimination is given by consensus of the judging panel.
 Makeovers are administered to contestants early in the season (usually after the first or second elimination in the finals) and a trip to an international destination is scheduled about two-thirds of the way into the season.

 During the first cycle, the show introduced "Ruffa-text" instead the usual Mail in America's Next Top Model – Tyra Mail, among others.
 In the second cycle, the show brought back the usual Mail, called "Maggie Mail."

 Judges

 The series employs a panel of judges who critique contestants' progress throughout the competition.
 Throughout its broadcast, the program has employed ten judges.
-The original panel consisted of Gutierrez (who also served as its presenter), Wilma Doesn't, Pauline Sauco, Robby Carmona, Vince Uy and Xander Angeles.
+The original panel consisted of Gutierrez (who also served as its presenter), Wilma Doesnt, Pauline Sauco, Robby Carmona, Vince Uy and Xander Angeles.

 For the second cycle, the judges' panel was completely revamped.
 Gutierrez was replaced by Maggie Wilson as the main judge and presenter.
 She was joined by Rainer Dagala, Raphael Kiefer and Miss International 2016 titleholder Kylie Verzosa as model mentor.
 Wilma Doesn't (cycle 1 Model Mentor) serves as runway mentor and guest judge of the cycle 2.